ZachBray/simple-binary-encoding-wiki/CSharp-User-Guide.md

 **Note**: A new message header type can be defined with different sizes of integers for the template and version according to needs.

-The csharp implementation uses the [DirectBuffer](https://github.com/real-logic/simple-binary-encoding/blob/master/csharp/sbe-dll/DirectBuffer.cs) implementation to hold the bytes used for encoding and decoding messages.
+The CSharp implementation uses the [DirectBuffer](https://github.com/real-logic/simple-binary-encoding/blob/master/csharp/sbe-dll/DirectBuffer.cs) implementation to hold the bytes used for encoding and decoding messages.
 It provides a fast efficient and garbage collection free mechanism for manipulating the underlying byte arrays,

 ``` csharp
 // This byte array is used for encoding and decoding,